sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 These meetings are recorded (posted automatically to the #distributioneers Slack channel) so that anyone whose timezone does not permit can participate after the fact.

-### Weekly updates
+### Daily updates

-#### Wednesday Slack update
+#### Slack update

-Wed, before EOD (local time): distribution members are expected to post an update in Slack communicating:
+At the start of your day (local time) distribution members are expected to post an update in Slack communicating:

 1. What you have worked on since your last update
-2. What you are working on now
+2. What you are going to be working on today
-3. Anything you feel uneasy about, think is at risk of not being completed, etc.
+3. Anything you feel uneasy about, think is at risk of not being completed, blockers, etc.

 **Example:**

-> **Update:**
+> **Since last update:**
 >
-> - Helped \$CUSTOMER with search scaling questions.
+> - Helped \$CUSTOMER with search scaling questions, the issue is still open as im waiting for a reply
-> - Made some progress on updating the regression test suite, more work to do.
+> - Made some progress on updating the regression test suite and merged the fix for the timeout, but there still some other issues with the FooBar test.
+> - Merged the changes to the DNS and closed https://github.com/sourcegraph/sourcegraph/issues/10418
+>
+> **Today:**
+>
-> - Opened a PR for that nasty bug (https://github.com/sourcegraph/sourcegraph/pull/9330)
+> Ill work on a PR for that nasty bug (https://github.com/sourcegraph/sourcegraph/pull/9330)
+> and then re-focus on https://github.com/sourcegraph/sourcegraph/issues/10419
+>
+> **Blockers**
+>
-> - https://github.com/sourcegraph/sourcegraph/pull/9331 turned out much harder than I thought, it may slip this release
+> https://github.com/sourcegraph/sourcegraph/pull/9331 turned out much harder than I thought, it may slip this release, I could use another set of eyes on this
-> - I am now focused on https://github.com/sourcegraph/sourcegraph/issues/10419

 The goal of this update is to ensure we're discussing things as a team, asking for help when appropriate, reflecting on our progress, and giving others the opportunity to provide help and guidance.

 #### Friday GitHub update

-Fri, before EOD (local time): distribution members are expected to post an update with the following to [our monthly tracking issue](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fdistribution+label%3Atracking+Distribution):
+Before EOD (local time) on Fridays distribution members are expected to post an update with the following to [our monthly tracking issue](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fdistribution+label%3Atracking+Distribution):

 - What you've worked on **this week**
 - What you plan to focus on **next week**